Role of Saliva in Digestion: Why It Matters for Gut Health

 What Is Saliva?

 Saliva is a clear digestive fluid produced by salivary glands located in the mouth.
 These glands release saliva continuously throughout the day.
-On average, the body produces around 1–1.5 liters of saliva daily.
+On average, the body produces around 1 to 1.5 litres of saliva daily.

 Saliva contains water, enzymes, mucus, electrolytes, and antimicrobial compounds that support digestion and oral health.